ggtools/labouisse.com/_posts/2014-05-23-deploying-artifacts-on-cloudbees-with-gradle.md

 title: "Deploying artifacts on Cloudbees with Gradle"
 description: "How to deploy artifacts on Cloudbees Maven repositories when you are using Gradle"
 category: how-to
-tags: [java, gradle, cloud, cloudbees, jenkins, english]
+tags: [java, gradle, cloud, cloudbees, jenkins, in english]
 lang: en
 comments: true
 ---